benc-uk/kube-workshop/04-deployment/readme.md

 Check the status as before with `kubectl` and it's worth checking the logs with `kubectl logs {podname}` to see the output from the app as it starts up.

 This time we've set the number of replicas to two, if you run `kubectl get pods -o wide` you will see which node(s) the Pods have been scheduled (assigned) to.
-You should see each Pod has been scheduled to difference nodes, but this is not guaranteed.
+You should see each Pod has been scheduled to different nodes, but this is not guaranteed.
 Pod scheduling and placement is a fairly complex topic, for now we can move on.

 ## ⏩ Accessing the Data API (The quick & dirty way)